 We estimate the fair value of options and stock warrants granted using the Black Scholes Merton model.
 We estimate when and if performance-based awards will be earned.
 If an award is not considered probable of being earned, no amount of equity-based compensation expense is recognized.
-If the award is deemed probable of being earned, related equity-based compensation expense is recorded.
-The fair value of an award ultimately expected to vest is recognized as an expense, net of forfeitures, over the requisite service periods in our statements of operations, which is generally the vesting period of the award.
+If the award is deemed probable of being earned, related equity-based compensation expense is recognized as an expense, net of forfeitures, over the requisite service periods in our statements of operations, which is generally the vesting period of the award.